Blastoff88/Caesars_Circuitry_2023-2024_FTC_Code/README.md

 ## About Caesar's Circuitry
 -----
-Caesar's Circuitry is a rookie FTC (FIRST Tech Challenge) robotics team affiliated with the Alabama School of Cyber Technology and Engineering (ASCTE) based in Huntsville, Alabama.
+Caesar's Circuitry is a rookie FTC (FIRST Tech Challenge) robotics team based in Huntsville, Alabama.
 We're excited to take on the Centerstage Challenge in our inaugural year and share our journey with the world.

 ## Repository Contents
 -----